frank-wilson/Elements-of-Programming-Interviews-1/README.md

   * Compute x mod a power of two.
 Return 13 for 77 mod 64.

     Simple!
 Just compute `(x & (power - 1))`.
-Unless x is a power of 2, then 0.
+Unless x is equal to power, then 0.

-    This makes no intuitive sense to me, but playing with the bits on paper makes the solution appear like magic.
+    This makes no intuitive sense to me, but playing with bits on paper makes solution appear like magic.
 I love it.

     Code in `04-01`.cpp.